huntabyte/cmdk-sv/README.md

 ### Use inside Popover

-We recommend using the [Bits UI popover](https://www.bits-ui.com/docs/components/popover) component. ⌘K relies on the Bits UI Dialog component, so this will reduce the number of dependencies you'll need.
+We recommend using the [Bits UI popover](https://www.bits-ui.com/docs/components/popover) component. ⌘K-sv relies on the Bits UI Dialog component, so this will reduce the number of dependencies you'll need.

 ```bash
 $ npm install bits-ui